takluyver/pynsist/README.rst

 3. Run ``pynsist installer.cfg`` to generate your installer.
 If ``pynsist`` isn't found, you can use ``python -m nsist installer.cfg`` instead.

+This example illustrates how to use Pynsist by itself, for simple projects.
+There are other options which can make it easier to integrate as a step in a more complex build process.
+See the docs for more information.